orakist/RestApi.Payment/README.md

-# Sample Rest Api Example project with
+# Sample Rest Api Example project
+This project is implemented by using;
 - .Net 6
 - Entity Framework Core (InMemory)
 - AutoMapper